lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 * **2025-06-29 21:40 CEST** : Release engineering started to put an end to the incident.
 * **2025-06-29 21:48 CEST** : Remove the old option A with manual patching.
 * **2025-06-29 21:47 CEST** : Commencing final QA of all release branches (2.91, 2.92, 2.93 and main) before merge.
+* **2025-06-29 23:50 CEST** : Final QA completed and all mitigations merged in branches.
+Commencing release process.

 ---